 Accreditation as a Family Mediator by OAFM or Certification as a Family Mediator by Family Mediation Canada;

 Or equivalency, defined as:

-- Submission of a satisfactory vulnerable sector record check or security clearance number completed within the last three years.
+Submission of a satisfactory Vulnerable Sector Screening completed within the last three

 A signed Declaration Form which outlines the applicant’s agreement to abide by the

 The Child Protection Mediation Course is open to candidates who meet the above eligibility requirements.
 OAFM reserves the right to limit the number of participants admitted into each training course to ensure a quality training experience.

-An exemption from the Law course may be permitted dependent upon the applicant’s academic/work related experience in relation to the child welfare system and laws governing that system.
+An exemption from the Law course may be permitted dependent upon the applicant’s academic/work related experience.
 Please email the request for exemption to the Program Manager (email@example.com).

 The application process requires the candidate to do the following: